sachinceed/RE-Installations_JH/README.md

-Welcome to The Dashboard For RE(Renewable Energy) Dashboard for the State of Jharkhand, This Dashboard is Developed and Deployed on a Open Source Platform, and maintained By Mr. Sachin Pratap, Data Analyst @ CEEDIndia ( https://ceedindia.org/team/sachin-pratap/ ) LinkedIn :- https://www.linkedin.com/in/sachin-pratap-723b961a3/
+Welcome to The Dashboard For RE(Renewable Energy) Dashboard for the State of Jharkhand, This Dashboard is Developed and maintained By
+Mr. Sachin Pratap, Data Analyst @ CEEDIndia ( https://ceedindia.org/team/sachin-pratap/ )
+LinkedIn :- https://www.linkedin.com/in/sachin-pratap-723b961a3/